smurfix/range_set/README.rst

 ---------

 Python Sets are nice to work with, but very inefficient if you need a large set with mostly-consecutive integers.
-The ConSet class provides efficient handling and storage for these sets.
+The RangeSet class provides efficient handling and storage for these sets.

 Non-integers?
 =============

-ConSet works with any class whose instances are
+RangeSet works with any class whose instances are

 * comparable